skylight-hq/skylight.digital/_projects/sba_ascent.md

 {% endcapture %}

 {% capture results %}
-- Demonstrated, using a spike solution, that a customized API would not only work with Brightspot, but would also provide a robust front-end development resource for the SBA
+- Demonstrated via a spike solution that a customized API would not only work with Brightspot, but would also provide a robust front-end development resource for the SBA
 - Delivered 11 modules of working content, including video, audio, downloadable